wcons/mountain-api-express/README.md

 ### API Routes

-/sign-up
+* /sign-up
-/sign-in
+* /sign-in
-/change-password
+* /change-password
-/sign-out
+* /sign-out
-/mountains
+* /mountains
-/mountain/:id
+* /mountain/:id
-/mountains/:id/edit
+* /mountains/:id/edit

 ### Installation & Setup instructions

+There are no special set-up insctructions or additional components to install at this time.